-You really don’t need anything special to make this other than a frying pan with a lip that can hold a small amount of oil, and a flat spatula.
+You really don’t need anything special to make this crispy sesame tofu other than a frying pan with a lip that can hold a small amount of oil, and a flat spatula.
 I prefer a thin, flexible metal spatula so you can easily get under the tofu to flip it without hurting it, but as long as you’re gentle you can get away with using a thicker one.
-I used my cast iron skillet to fry the tofu.

 That’s really all you need to know.
-I think you’re going to have fun making this for dinner!
-So without further ado, I’ll let you get to this dinner recipe… 🙂
+I think you’re going to have fun making tofu for dinner, especially if this is your first time!